 Component Testing:

 Stepper Motors and Drivers: In order to be certain that the stepper motor and the driver we selected function properly together in the maze, they must undergo a series of tests.
 In order to test the stepper motors, we will be using a function generator at different output frequencies and waveforms to determine the maximum speed and performance it can offer.
-We can also test the acceleration speed using a swept signal function.
-While doing this, we will use a PIC microcontroller to control the modes, direction, and sleep pins on the motor driver to see how they affect the overall behavior of the motor.
+We can also test the acceleration speed using a sweep signal function.
+While doing this, we will use a PIC microcontroller to control modes, direction, and sleep pins on the motor driver to see how they affect the overall behavior of the motor.
 The tests will include monitoring the motor power levels versus temperature to verify and ensure that excess current and heat will never reach the stepper motors resulting in component failure.

 Sharp IR Sensors: In order to test the IR proximity sensors, we will wire them to a 5V dc source and using a sample wall from an authentic micromouse maze, vary the distances between the wall and the sensor.
-In doing so, we will monitor the output voltages at each of these distances in order to create an accurate voltage response vs distance table.
-This table is very important and will make or break the way the micromouse interprets distances in the maze.
+In doing so, we will monitor the output voltages at each of these distances in order to create an accurate, voltage response vs distance, lookup table.
+This lookup table is very important and will make or break the way the micromouse interprets distances in the maze.

-Battery: To test our battery, we will use the lipo charger in the SDSU lab to charge and discharge the batteries for numerous cycles as well as install it into a completed micromouse and run it continuously until it shows signs of depletion.
+Battery: To test our battery, we will use the Li-po charger in the SDSU lab to charge and discharge the batteries for numerous cycles as well as install it into a completed micromouse and run it continuously until it shows signs of depletion.
 In order to make sure the battery is reliable enough for SEN10LS, it must be able to supply full and consistent power for at least ten minutes, the total allowed time in the micromouse competition.

 Integration Testing: